Status: Phase 2 is suspended, and it does not change the answer

 The honest answer: you probably need Level 2

 The most useful thing we tell contractors asking "Level 2 or Level 3?" is that the question usually answers itself.
-Level 3 is not a tier you opt into for extra assurance — it applies to a narrow set of programs where the adversary threat model justifies the enhanced control set, and the contract designates it explicitly.
+Level 3 is not a tier you opt into for extra assurance.
+It applies to a narrow set of programs where the adversary threat model justifies the enhanced control set, and the contract designates it explicitly.

 Pursuing Level 3 on speculation is expensive and usually unnecessary.
 The right move is to build Level 2 to a genuine 110/110, which also positions you cleanly if a future contract does require Level 3.